An alternative strategy to suppress Covid

-Crush Covid is calling for testing and tracing to be put back into the hands of local public health teams.
+KONP calls for an alternative strategy in which testing and tracing are put back into the hands of local public health teams and there is proper funding to help people isolate.
+Like Independent Sage, we don’t favour more lockdowns and restrictions but proper measures to help people protect themselves from the virus.
 We are working at a local level to persuade city and district councils to pass motions calling on their county council to run test and trace themselves.
 A number of councils have passed such motions, for instance, Oxford and Lambeth, and these can be downloaded from this page by campaigners and party members who are seeking to do the same in their local area.
 Proper government funding is needed for this.

-The Crush Covid campaign has garnered the support of local MPs and councillors, who agree with campaigners that locally run test and trace services are much more likely to succeed in helping to bring infection rates under control.
+Many more scientists as well as local MPs and councillors agree that locally run test and trace services are much more likely to succeed in helping to bring infection rates under control.
 The failures of private company SERCO to contact the people who had been close-contacts of those diagnosed with COVID-19 have been well documented.
-The Government admitted failures when it emerged that SERCO had contacted less than 60% of close-contacts in October, despite £12billion of tax payers’ money being spent on the contract tracing system.

-Independent SAGE responded to this admission of failure by the Government by publishing a ‘blueprint’ for contract-tracing, proposing a five-stage process of finding, testing, tracing, isolating and supporting those isolating in order to reduce infection rates.
+Independent SAGE has published a ‘blueprint’ for contract-tracing, proposing a five-stage process of finding, testing, tracing, isolating and supporting those isolating in order to reduce infection rates.

 Oxford Council then adopted a motion for full control of contact-tracing to be taken on board by local authorities in November and subsequently two other Oxfordshire councils have debated similar motions.

 Campaigners have launched a video (above) calling on other local areas to launch their own campaigns, and demand local authorities run local contact-tracing services.
 They are asking: “Who is more likely to persuade a ‘contact’ to isolate – someone from a national call centre that usually deals with debt collecting – or someone from the council at your door offering practical support?”